4ndrs/PureWebM/README.md

   --lavfi LAVFI, -lavfi LAVFI
                         the set of filters to pass to ffmpeg --size_limit SIZE_LIMIT, -sl SIZE_LIMIT
-                        the size limit of the output file in megabytes, use 0 for no limit (default is 3) --crf CRF, -crf CRF   the crf to use (default is 24) --extra_params EXTRA_PARAMS, -ep EXTRA_PARAMS
+                        the size limit of the output file in megabytes, use 0 for no limit (default is 3)
+  --crf CRF, -crf CRF   the crf to use (default is 24) --cpu-used {0,1,2,3,4,5}, -cpu-used {0,1,2,3,4,5}
+                        the cpu-used for libvpx-vp9; a number between 0 and 5 inclusive, the higher the number the faster the encoding will be with a quality trade-off (default is 0)
+  --deadline {good,best}, -deadline {good,best}
+                        the deadline for libvpx-vp9; good is the recommended one, best has the best compression efficiency but takes the most time (default is good) --extra_params EXTRA_PARAMS, -ep EXTRA_PARAMS
                         the extra parameters to pass to ffmpeg, these will be appended making it possible to override some defaults
 ```

 Logs are saved under ```$HOME/.config/PureWebM/PureWebM.log```